-Archaeological Adventures, Discoveries, and Debates ANTH 2210
+Archaeological Discoveries and Debates ANTH 2210

 This course presents key discoveries and contemporary debates in archaeology and provides an overview of archaeological societies in the New and Old World.
 Students examine representative sites, artifacts, and important moments in the human past and learn how archaeologists piece together evidence to tell the story of humanity.